lsafina/lsafina.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Engineer in Computer Science at INRIA Lille - Nord Europe [RMoD](https://rmod.gitlabpages.inria.fr/website/) team.
+I am a permanent researcher in Computer Science at INRIA Lille - Nord Europe [Evref](https://rmod.gitlabpages.inria.fr/website/) (ex RMoD) team.
-Previously, I was a PostDoc / Research Engineer in [Spirals](https://team.inria.fr/spirals/) team.
+Previously, I was a PostDoc / Research Engineer in RMoD and [Spirals](https://team.inria.fr/spirals/) teams.

-I did my Ph.D. at the University of Southern Denmark ([Concurrency and Logic](https://acp.sdu.dk) group) and Innopolis University, Russia.
+I did my Ph.D. at the University of Southern Denmark ([Concurrency and Logic](https://acp.sdu.dk) group) and [Innopolis University](https://innopolis.university/en/), Russia.

 I am a member of the [Microservices Community](https://www.microservices.community) ethics group;